Toko Merah: History

-Toko Merah was built in 1730 as the residence of the Governor-General of the Dutch East Indies Gustaaf Willem, Baron van Imhoff (1743-1750) above a 2.471 square meter plot.
-From 1743 to 1755, the building served as a Navy Academy (Dutch Academie de Marine), reputed to be the oldest navy academy in Asia.
+Toko Merah was first built around 1730 by Gustaaf Willem, Baron van Imhoff, then a rising officer of the Dutch East Indies company working as the water tax officer (1730) and later first secretary and extraordinary council of the Indies (1731).
+Imhoff seem not to have lived long in the house as in 1736 Imhoff moved to Ceylon to assume the position of Dutch Ceylon Governor.
+Imhoff later returned to Batavia in 1743 to be appointed as the Governor-General of the Dutch East Indies.
+With this appointment, Imhoff would have been provided with the lavish residence in the premises of Batavia Castle, rendering his old town house obsolete.
+From 1743 to 1755, the building served as a Navy Academy.

-Afterwards, this building changed its ownership several times.
-It has been a residence of other Governors-General of the Dutch East Indies: Jacob Mossel (1750–1761), Petrus Albertus van der Parra (1761–1775), Reynier de Klerck (1777–1780), Nicolaas Hartingh, and Baron von Hohendorff.
+Afterwards, the ownership of the building changed several times.
+The Jakarta tourism website claims that it was residence of several Governor generals, including Jacob Mossel (in office 1750–1761), Petrus Albertus van der Parra (1761–1775), and Reynier de Klerck (1777–1780).
+But according to Diessen (1989: 165-166), it was never a residence of those governor generals but rather their close relatives.
+First, it was residence to Phillipine Theodora (Jacob Mossel's daughter) and her husband Nicolaas Hartingh, who was the Governor and Director of northeast Java from 1754 to 1761.
+Then it became the residence of the widow to Van der Parra and De Klerck respectively.

 The building was converted into a hotel from 1786 to 1808; the manager of the hotel built rows of carriage houses and stables to keep the hotel's eight carriages and its sixteen horses.
 These additional buildings were later converted into row houses.
 During the period, the building Toko Merah also provided six boats on the Kali Besar to transport goods from the Sunda Kelapa harbor.
 In 1851, the building was purchased by Oey Liauw Kong, Kapitein der Chinezen of Batavia, for use as his residence and shop, and was painted red, and so it was known as Toko Merah.

 The building was restored by J.F. van Hoytema in 1920.
 It was the office for the Bank voor Indië between 1920 and 1940.
 Afterwards, the building was used as the office of Jacobson van den Berg, an international Dutch-owned company.